-For over a decade, she was the admired African female face in broadcast journalism as news anchor and reporter at CNN .
-She quit that job in July 2018 to much speculation and hullabaloo.
-Her book Beneath the Tamarind Tree – which has been described as the first definitive account of the 2014 Boko Haram abduction of the Chibok school girls in Nigeria, is due for release this July.
-Isha Sesay who won the Peabody Award for her coverage of the harrowing plight of the 276 girls, developed unprecedented access to the girls and their families, and in the book, she shares an intimate account of their plight – from the night Boko Haram attacked, exclusive details about their years in captivity, and their daring tales of escape.
+For over a decade, Isha Sesay was the admired African female face in broadcast journalism as news anchor and reporter at CNN .
+She quit that job in July 2018 to much speculation.
+She has since moved on to even greater heights including releasing her book Beneath the Tamarind Tree – which has been described as the first definitive account of the 2014 Boko Haram abduction of the Chibok school girls in Nigeria.
+She spoke to our Editor reGina Jane Jere.

 What lessons did you learn over those long years at CNN?
 And because you became such an iconic face and many black girls (and boys) looked up to you as a face of success in the male-dominated if not white-washed western media.
 What advise do you have for them?

 Like many other things in life – the lessons I learnt are both the good and the bad.
 And this is not an indictment of CNN, but one of the lessons I learnt is that in any news organisation, especially when it comes to large corporation like this, the news is set by a small number of people who when it comes down to it, finally decide what makes it to the screen, what makes it to the page.
 And I think eventually it becomes hard to reconcile with that, in alignment with the stories you want to tell.